RealmRazer/hollowed_blight/content/index.md

 ---
 title: Hollowed Blight
 ---
- **Current Date**: Illuustio 25, NL 223
+ **Current Date**: Illuustio 33, NL 223

-A century of plotting is not easily broken.
-The wayward son returns to his home land, hoping to bring with him, a new found era of hope.
+The Expedition arrives in [[Emeraldcrag]], where [[Trenton|Tyr]]'s mother [[Feralda Ironmountain]] awaits.
+She is brought into the secret of the group and, reluctantly, agrees to assist them in tracking down their [[Ritual Stones|Ritual Stone]].

+The stone is somewhere deep in the mines of [[Emeraldcrag]], owned by one of the branch families, and while they await the response of who, the Expedition enjoys a hopefully peaceful downtime.

 # Event Timeline
 <!--TIMELINE BEGIN tags='recap'-->